Xuan-Tong/git-prac/README.md

 # git-prac
-Practice Git and Manage new project
+## Practice Git and Manage new project
+Build New website Sen Nail & Spa with Tony